5 ingredients for getting children to help tidy

 Simplify your environment and have places for things to live.

-It’s a lot easier to keep things clean when there aren’t as many things!
+It’s much easier to keep things clean when there are fewer things to clean!
 For the sake of this post, I am specifically focused on your children’s toys and play space.
-A key ingredient to getting your child to tidy up (cooperatively) is to have fewer things to tidy and a place for everything to go.
+A key ingredient to getting your child to tidy up (cooperatively) is having fewer things to tidy and a place for everything.

 Embrace appropriate expectations.

-We often expect our children to clean up on their own after being asked.
-I hate to be the bearer of bad news, but this is too high of an expectation for most all children in early childhood (until 7 or 8).
+We often expect our children to clean up independently after being asked.
+I hate to be the bearer of bad news, but this is too high an expectation for most children in early childhood (until age 7 or 8).
 We also frequently expect them to do more than is reasonable.
-Many of our frustrations around tidying up can be minimized with more appropriate expectations.
+Our frustrations about tidying up can be minimized with more appropriate expectations.

 First, a standard rule of thumb is to have no more toys than your child can tidy in five minutes.
 (Think of this in terms of play spaces; five minutes to tidy their room; five minutes to tidy the outside toys; five minutes to tidy their playroom; etc.) More toys than this create feelings of overwhelm and anxiety... which do not lend themselves to cooperative participation.
 Parents I work with often create rotating toy libraries or other storage solutions to keep accessible toys at a minimum.